RackHD/RackHD/example/README.md

 ### Install a default workflow for Virtualbox VMs and a SKUs definition

 This example includes a workflow that we'll use when we identify a "virtualbox" SKU with RackHD.
+This workflow sets up no-op out of band management settings for a demo and triggers an installation of CoreOS as a default flow to run once the "virtualbox" SKU has been identified.
 We'll load it into our library of workflows:

     cd ~/src/rackhd/example
     # make sure you're in the example directory to reference the sample JSON correctly